Wachera004/Wachera004/README.md

 # Hi there, I'm Edith 👋

 I am an **IT Professional** passionate about web and android development.
-I love building functional, user-centric systems and am currently expanding my skills from the web into the mobile space.
+I love building functional, user-centric systems and I am currently expanding my skills from the web into the mobile space.

 Currently, I am a **Frontend Expert** and I'm still diving into **Android Development**.